 Current research opportunities

-The Prospect Research Study
+The Prospect-M Research Study

-The UK wide, cross-sectional study involves donating a one-off blood sample at your local GP or hospital, together with filling in questionnaires at home.
+The cross-sectional study involves donating a one-off blood sample at your local GP or hospital, together with filling in questionnaires at home.

 Ultimately, it is hoped that the research will aid the development of new and improved treatments for MSA and raise the profile of MSA research in the UK.

 If you are interested in participating in MSA research, please contact Dr John Woodside at firstname.lastname@example.org or call 07825 076394.